How are VC and PE investors investing during a recession?

 What is private equity investment?

 PE investment refers to a wide range of investment funds that invest in or acquire private companies.
-Typically, they invest in mature, high-risk businesses in more conventional industries, such as healthcare and software, in return for an equity stake in the company.
+Typically, they invest in mature, high-risk businesses in more conventional industries, such as healthcare and software, for an equity stake.

 Related article | Flags for investment – is your business ready to fundraise?